scherepi/conduit/README.md

 `conduit` serves as a gateway between the public internet and local applications running on your machine, making it easy to showcase your work or spin up a webhook without the overhead of running your own server.
 ![`conduit` networking diagram](https://raw.githubusercontent.com/scherepi/conduit/main/.github/diagram.png)

-The `conduit` opens a control port on `4225`, where clients connect to open a tunnel.
+`conduit` opens a control port on `4225`, where clients connect to open a tunnel.
 On connection, the client sends a request to reserve a specific port or subdomain (or port 0 to represent a random port if none was specified).
 The server responds with a message signifying success or failure, which is relayed back to the user.
 Once an unused port is found, the server starts listening for connections on that port.

 When the server receives a connection on that port, it identifies the corresponding client and sends it a `NEW_CONNECTION` packet along with a randomly-generated 32-bit 'connection ID.'
 The client then opens a new connection with the local machine port, and from then on the client and the server proxy any information back and forth between the local server and the outside connection.